AkashaRojee/AkashaRojee.github.io/_posts/2021-06-20-intro-to-nodejs-and-npm.md

 }
 ```

-*For more information about each property, [view the npm Docs about package.json properties](https://docs.npmjs.com/cli/v6/configuring-npm/package-json).*
+*For more information about each property, <a href="https://docs.npmjs.com/cli/v6/configuring-npm/package-json" target="_blank">view the npm Docs about package.json properties</a>.*

 The properties with which we're mostly concerned here are the dependencies.